Hyland OnBase vs SharePoint comparison

 Hyland OnBase vs. SharePoint

-Hyland OnBase is ranked 8th in Enterprise Content Management with 4 reviews while SharePoint is ranked 1st in Enterprise Content Management with 17 reviews.
+Hyland OnBase is ranked 8th in Enterprise Content Management with 8 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
 Hyland OnBase is rated 8.0, while SharePoint is rated 7.8.
-The top reviewer of Hyland OnBase writes "Good security and dashboards with a low-code environment".
-On the other hand, the top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
-Hyland OnBase is most compared with Alfresco, OpenText Documentum, OpenText Extended ECM, IBM FileNet and Hyland Perceptive Content, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox and Box.
+The top reviewer of Hyland OnBase writes "Stable content and workflow management solution with a valuable retention module".
+On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
+Hyland OnBase is most compared with Alfresco, OpenText Documentum, IBM FileNet, OpenText Extended ECM and Hyland Perceptive Content, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and OpenText Content Manager.
 See our Hyland OnBase vs. SharePoint report.

 See our list of best Enterprise Content Management vendors.